jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 # Section 11: Working with Views and Stored Procedures and Raw SQL
 * Querying with Raw SQL
 * .FromSqlRaw() .FromSqlInterpolated()
+* Adding Stored Procedures and Other Database Objects Using Migrations